PatrickDeelen/eqtlgen-web-site/eQTLGen-interaction-cookbook.md

 #### AffyU219 AffyHumanExon

-**Note:** affymetrix based expression data should be pre-normalized instead of raw
+**Note:** affymetrix based expression data should be pre-normalized instead of raw in the same manner as done previously for eQTLgen

 1. Convert to probes to genes using the provided empirical probe mapping files, exclude probes to mapped to a gene.
 2. Remove samples not in the sample mapping file or in the eQTLgen normalized expression data.